-Here are some steps that you can take to help protect yourself from being affected by viruses distributed in Zip files:
+Here are some steps you can take to help protect yourself from viruses, trojans, and other malware that may be distributed in Zip files:

 - It is very important to have a good anti-virus program installed on your computer.
 We recommend that you configure your anti-virus program to scan all files that you work with in real time.
 Most virus scanners can also be configured to scan email as it arrives and quarantine infected messages.
 We also recommend that you enable this option.
 Also, because new viruses are discovered almost daily, be sure to keep your anti-virus program up-to-date.
 Most anti-virus programs have an automatic update facility that can help with this.